 For the history of the boater hat, we need to set sail to Venice, Italy in the late 1800s.
 Gondoliers wore these caps, which were adorned with a ribbon that blew in the breeze as they rowed.
 Before long, this headwear got out of the water and into barbershop quartets and school uniforms across Europe.

 A good number of hat styles were created in Europe, but the panama hat is a South American original.
 It comes from Ecuador and is designed to be lightweight and breathable.
 Humphrey Bogart is the most famous wearer of panama hats in the United States and went on to inspire his fans to wear one of their own.
+Since then, the panama hat has become a summer fashion essential.

 It’s time for fun in the sun!
 Protect your face and get that beachy look with a sun hat.
 These hats are usually made from straw and have a floppy brim in the front.
 Women in Victorian paintings can be seen wearing this style, but it wasn’t until the 1950s that they became mainstream.